Unconformity near

 |

-By the early Permian, all the world's continents had converged, becoming
+By the early Permian, all the world's continents had converged,

-England, therefore, rest unconformably on
+in Northern England, therefore, rest unconformably

-Carboniferous rocks. |
+on Carboniferous rocks.

 Later, parts of